brianglass/anastasis/files/monday_matins3.md

 The Beatitudes

 Through a tree Adam became an exile from Paradise; but through the Tree of the Cross the Thief made Paradise his home.
-For the one through tasting set aside his MasterÂ’s commandment, while the other, crucified with him, confessed the hidden God, as he cried: Remember me in your Kingdom.
+For the one through tasting set aside his Master’s commandment, while the other, crucified with him, confessed the hidden God, as he cried: Remember me in your Kingdom.

 More than all mortals on earth I have offended and I quail at the tribunal in the other world that cannot be deceived.
 Keep me then uncondemned at it, most loving Lord, rescue me from punishment, giving me repentance that washes me of stains of every kind, as you love mankind.